 Alister was appointed to the board in 2011.
 He is the chairman of the operational risk and reputation committee and a member of the audit committee.
 He is a dental practice adviser for the Yorkshire and Humber Area Team of NHS England and has worked in general dental practice since 1987.
 He has been a clinical support manager for IDH Mydentist in the North East region, a past treasurer of the North Lincolnshire Local Dental Committee and dental practice adviser for Doncaster and North Lincolnshire Primary Care Trusts.
 He has also been a clinical assistant in orthodontics and a vocational trainer.

 Huw was appointed to the board in 2014.
-He was appointed to the operational risk and reputation committee and as chairman of the remuneration committee in February 2016.
-He has been in general dental practice since 1981 in North West Kent.
+He was appointed to the operational risk and reputation committee and as Chairman of the remuneration committee in February 2016.
+He has been in general dental practice since 1981 as an associate and then a partner of a family dental practice in North West Kent.
+Since 1996 he has been a dental adviser for the NHS and is currently senior dental clinical adviser for NHS England & NHS Improvement South East.
 He worked for over twenty five years in Dental Foundation Training, as a Vocational Training Adviser, Training Programme Director and an Associate Dean for Health Education England.
-Since 1996 he has been a dental adviser for the NHS and is currently Senior Dental Adviser for NHS England South East (Kent, Surrey & Sussex).
 He has been a member of the Kent Local Dental Committee since 1988, being treasurer for over twenty years.

 The role of the audit committee is to assist the board on matters of financial reporting, risk management and internal control.Terms of reference